 The therapist and clients work collaboratively to seek to understand how these patterns arise and how they are maintained; they do this through discussion, reﬂection and exploration in session and between sessions.

 Family therapists work with individuals, couples, children and within the wider family context.
 Therapy focuses on a wide range of issues, allowing most diﬃculties to be explored, including family and relationship issues, anxiety, panic and depression.

-Therapy sessions last for one hour.
+Therapy sessions last for 50 minutes.
 The fee is 75 euro per session for individuals and 90 euro per session for couples*.
 Please contact Suzanne for more information about the service.